Who are you and what is your backstory?

 Is there anything that you need that you can’t find or anything you are seeking help with?

 If anyone has any experience running an outdoor hospitality business, we are all ears!

 Rapid fire questions

-What are the top 3 Van essentials that you couldn’t live without?
+What are the top 3 RV essentials that you couldn’t live without?